weynandk/info_threefold/src/tde/freeflowconnect/freeflowconnect.md

-## Project: freeflow connect
+# Project: FreeFlow Connect

 ![](./img/3bot_connect.png)

 ### Purpose

 Provide private, independent, and peer-to-peer video conferencing.
 Other conference solutions use centralized infrastructure and software to connect people.
 This central infrastructure needs enormous connectivity and hardware to connect large numbers of people.
-The freeflow connect solution creates peer-to-peer connections.
+FreeFlow Connect creates peer-to-peer connections.

-We believe that a video conferencing solution like freeflow connect has a lot of potential on top of the ThreeFold Grid.
+We believe that a video conferencing solution like FreeFlow connect has a lot of potential on top of the ThreeFold Grid, mostly considering latest news about privacy issues on biggest solutions.
+Millions of people are looking for a neutral Video Conferencing solution which is:

-Millions of people are looking for a neutral Video Conferencing solution which
+- neutral and allows you to own all your data

-- is neutral
+- faster
-- is faster
+- offers high-quality imaging
-- is easy to use
+- simple and easy to use
 - more cost effective
 - works everywhere

 ### Status today